-Despite the growth of options, some farmers still lack adequate crop insurance or have none at all.
-These five misconceptions could be to blame:
+Over the past several years, the Federal crop insurance program has become the nation’s primary farm safety net.
+Even with this growth, some farmers still lack adequate crop insurance or don’t have any at all.
+These five misconceptions could be to blame.

 Myth: Crop insurance is too expensive.